 Our second approach to picking tiny keyways is reducing the amount of "usable space" that our tension wrench takes up.

-The simplest solution here is to position your tensioning tools in a place where it will never interfere with your lock pick—such as at the top of the keyway.
+The simplest solution here is to position your tensioning tools in a place where they will never interfere with your lock pick—such as at the top of the keyway.

 3. Direct Lifting vs. Leveraging